jastadd/jastadd/README.md

 The minimum required Java version for JastAdd2 is Java SE 6.

 JastAdd2 uses JavaCC, JJTree, and Apache Ant.
 JavaCC and JJTree are included in the source tree of JastAdd2, so the only external tools needed are Java and Ant.
-See licenses/ for the full license text for JavaCC (and JJTree).
+See licenses/javacc-BSD for the full license text.

 The context-free grammar used in JastAdd is based on an example from JavaCC.

 The README file for the binary distribution (README-binary-dist.md) is written in the language Markdown.
-This file is then converted to HTML during the release process with the tool Markdown.pl (see licenses/ for license text).
+This file is then converted to HTML during the release process with the Markdown tool.
+See licenses/markdown-BSD for the full license text.

 Building
 --------